USStateDept/State-TalentMAP-API/SETUP.md

 ```

 ## Email Notifications
-For local development, create an account with SparkPost to configure SMTP.
-Copy your account details into a .env file at the root of this project, formatted as such:
+For local development, a fake SMTP server is included.
+The dashboard can be accessed on http://localhost:1080.
+Additional settings can be configured
+in a .env file as such:
 ```
-EMAIL_HOST=smtp.sparkpostmail.com
-EMAIL_PORT=587
-EMAIL_HOST_USER=SMTP_Injection
-EMAIL_HOST_PASSWORD=xxxxxxxxxxxxxxxxxxxxxxxxxxxx
-EMAIL_FROM_ADDRESS=xxxxxxxx@xxxxxxx.com
-EMAIL_USE_TLS=true
-EMAIL_IS_DEV=true # Use for local development
-EMAIL_DEV_TO=xxxxxxxx@xxxxxx.com # Use your own email address.
-All email notifications will get sent to this address instead of the ones defined in the user's profile
+EMAIL_HOST_PASSWORD=xxxxxxxxxxxxxxxxxxxxxxxxxxxx # If you want to configure the SMTP server with a password EMAIL_FROM_ADDRESS=xxxxxxxx@xxxxxxx.com # If you want emails 'from' address to be overridden EMAIL_DEV_TO=xxxxxxxx@xxxxxx.com # If you want emails 'to' address to be overridden
 ```
-Do not commit this file to Github. .gitignore is already configured to ignore this file.
+This file is gitignored.